 On a small street, amongst colourful houses and a row of linden tress, you’ll discover Hotel Savoy.
 The hotel’s warm reception and personal touch really set it apart, and the location could not be better.
 The cafés, shops and attractions at the centre of Mariehamn are all with walking distance, with the sea at the end of the street.
 The Savoy is a local gem the whole family will enjoy.

-The hotel’s restaurant Bistro Savoy serves up delicious local cuisine, and its glass veranda is the perfect place to sit and observe local life.
+The hotel’s breakfast restaurant Bistro Savoy serves up delicious local cuisine, and its glass veranda is the perfect place to sit and observe local morning life.
 At breakfast, taste the hotel’s fresh apple juice and other Scandinavian treats.
 Remember to leave your greetings and comments in the lobby guestbook!

 Mariehamn is a busy and vibrant harbour and maritime town, with so much going on one could regard it a mini-metropolis!
 Despite only 12,000 inhabitants, the town has so much to offer, from hiking trails and museums to shops and restaurants.
 The sea is everywhere you go and everything else is close at hand.
 Mariehamn is a delightful holiday destination where you don’t waste time moving from one place to the next.

 Wander through the small boutiques of Torggatan or explore the colourful life of Mariehamn’s side streets, and make an obligatory stop to the red waterfront storehouses and boathouses of the maritime quarter.
 Here, enjoy an introduction to boat making and iron forging, or just admire the traditional wooden boats and the maritime atmosphere.